fatimahzza/Analyzing_Shopping_Trends_Insight_from_Istanbul_Malls/README.md

 Based on the data above, it can be observed that the **highest sales for the female gender occurred in 2022**, while the **highest sales for the male gender occurred in 2023**.
 Therefore, the business team can **consider increasing promotions and products for each gender to maintain and stabilize sales growth.**

+## Summary
+Data analysis shows that some products have higher sales compared to others, highlighting the importance of prioritizing stock of the most in-demand products.
+Marketing strategies can be improved by targeting promotions on the most in-demand products, while providing diversified payment options can increase customer satisfaction in transactions.
+Personalizing the shopping experience can also increase customer loyalty.
+By implementing these recommendations, it is expected that the business team can achieve higher business targets and improve customer satisfaction.